We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to the

-- Talking to a doctor: Regular contact with a doctor ensures that people are on the right treatment plan.
+- Talking with a doctor: Regular contact with a doctor ensures that people are on the right treatment plan.

-- Managing weight: Being a healthy weight can prevent excess stress on joints, particularly weight-bearing joints, such as the hips or knees.
+- Managing weight: Having moderate weight can prevent excess stress on joints, particularly weight-bearing joints, such as the hips or knees.

 - Protecting joints: Wearing protective equipment and avoiding repetitive motion may prevent joint injuries causing or worsening arthritis symptoms.